Safety Case Symposium 2024: Moving towards the construction of a safe DGR – Getting real

 In view of this, the objectives of the forthcoming IGSC symposium are to:

-• Explore the role of specific features, such as requirements management systems and information, data and knowledge management (IDKM) in building a safety case and in supporting its evolution throughout successive key milestones in a disposal programme
+• Explore the role of specific features, such as requirement management systems and information, data and knowledge management (IDKM) in building a safety case and in supporting its evolution throughout successive key milestones in a disposal programme;

 • Carry on further from the 2022 NEA workshop on development of safety cases for different types of disposal facilities, exchanging experience with other non-DGR disposal facilities will be addressed, especially concerning the application of holistic approaches to waste management: